17 Animals With Shells and Their Pictures

 The mantis shrimp is well-known for its striking colors and outstanding hunting skills, and it has one of the animal kingdom’s most intricate shells.

-The carapace, which covers the head and thorax, the pleura, which shields the belly, and the merus, which is a portion of its strong arms, make up its three-part shell.
+The carapace, which covers the head and thorax; the pleura, which shields the belly; and the merus, a portion of its strong arms, make up its three-part shell.

 The mantis shrimp’s distinctive shell offers essential defense, enabling it to survive the hardships of its aquatic environment in the Indian and Pacific Oceans.

-The mantis shrimp is a prime example of the variety and inventiveness found among animals with shells, with its powerful appendages and striking shell.
+The mantis shrimp, with its powerful appendages and striking shell, is a prime example of the variety and inventiveness found among animals with shells.

 9. Green Chiton